+356-2033-01-78

 The EU Blue Card is a temporary residence permit for highly qualified professionals[5].
 An applicant must:

-• have a job offer or a contract with a duration of at least one year;
+• have a job offer or a contract with a duration of at least 1 year;

 • earn at least 1.5 times the average annual salary in the country according to the contract;